perrybutler/astral/README.md

 Tips:

-- Early development, broken stuff
+- Early development, broken stuff, WIP!
-- Load index.html in a web browser to run it
+- Load index.html in a web browser to run game
 - For Chrome close all windows then launch w/ --allow-access-from-files
 - For Chromium wrapper, make shortcut to RapidNative.exe and include a -path [full path to index.html]
+- Game will immediately connect to server, make sure to have the server running
+- Press tilde/backtick key to enable realtime editor mode